hyperledger/toc/governing-documents/SAMPLE-MAINTAINERS.md

 resignation, the Pull Request can be merged following a maintainer PR approval.
 If the removal is for any other reason, the following steps **SHOULD** be followed:

 - A PR is created to update this file to move the maintainer to the list of emeritus maintainers.
-- The PR is authored by, or has a comment supporting the proposal from, an existing maintainer or Hyperledger GitHub organization administrator.
+- The PR is authored by, or has a comment supporting the proposal from, an existing maintainer or a member of the project's Technical Steering Commitee (TSC).
 - Once the PR and necessary comments have been received, the approval timeframe begins.
 - The PR **MAY** be communicated on appropriate communication channels, including relevant community calls, chat channels and mailing lists.
 - The PR is merged and the maintainer transitions to maintainer emeritus if: